Sustainable Bamboo and Cork Flooring Options in Windsor

-Are you looking for sustainable flooring options in Windsor?
+Are you looking for sustainable bamboo or cork flooring options in Windsor?
 Marquis Tile can help!
 We offer cork and bamboo flooring made from renewable resources.
-Both these flooring types are durable, cost-effective and at the same time can withstand the moisture issues in the kitchen and the bathroom.
+Both these flooring types are durable, cost-effective, and at the same time can withstand moisture issues in the kitchen and the bathroom.
 Cork flooring is soft, insulating, and warm; bamboo flooring is beautiful, natural, durable, and eco-friendly.

 Bamboo and Cork Floor Buying Guide

 Cork and bamboo are becoming popular in the industry because they are green flooring options made from sustainable plants.
 Here are a few factors that can help you choose the right bamboo and cork flooring according to your needs:

 Flooring materials, lengths, and patterns: Bamboo is a member of the grass family and the species used in flooring is cultivated mostly in southern China groves.
 Plants grow to maturity within 3-7 years.
 A box of flooring will usually contain planks of random size from 12” to 60”.
 Cork is the bark of the cork tree.
 Cutting away the excess bark does not harm the tree at all, and it starts renewing its bark immediately.
 It is moisture-resistant, durable and creates good sound insulation.